textadventures/quest/docs/index.md

 ---------------------------------

 -   [Using Trizbort](trizbort.html) Draw a map in Trizbort, then export to Quest.
+-   [DevMode](devmode.html) A tool for testing and debugging your game.
 -   [Common problems](problems.html)
 -   [WebEditor](webeditor.html)
 -   [Code view](codeview.html)